If you are visiting Yosemite National Park, I have some enticing ideas for things to do near Yosemite.

 TOP TIP: If you are visiting Yosemite during the winter, I recommend entering via Highway 140 in Mariposa as it tends to have the best road conditions since it’s at a lower elevation.

 Over the past year, I’ve had the pleasure of exploring 10 California gold rush towns, immersing in the unique histories and stories each has to tell.
-Mariposa and Oakhurst are two of the closest gold rush towns to Yosemite.
+Mariposa and Oakhurst are two of the closest gold rush towns near Yosemite.

 Mariposa Museum and History Center